haothitran/KlazUnitFrames/README.md

-# KlazRaidFrames
+# KlazUnitFrames

-A World of Warcraft add-on that allows scaling of the default Blizzard raid frames beyond default range extremes.
-Make default raid frames much smaller or larger.
+A World of Warcraft add-on that adjusts the default Blizzard unit frames.

 There are no in-game options.

+## Features

+- Scale default raid frames beyond default range extremes.

 ## Installation